caltechlibrary/dataset/README.md

 datasetd, dataset as a web service
 ----------------------------------

 [datasetd](doc/datasetd.html) is a web service implementation of the _dataset_ command line program.
 It features a sub-set of capability found in the command line tool.
-This allows dataset collections to be integrated safely into other web applications or used by concurrently by multiple processes.
+This allows dataset collections to be integrated safely into web applications or used concurrently by multiple processes.
 It achieves this by storing the dataset collection in a SQL database using JSON columns.

 Design choices
 --------------